aimms/how-to/C_Mathematical_Modeling/109-convert-compound-sets.rst

 * :ref:`Section-Terminology`

 For an overview of the rationale and timeline for deprecating compound sets, read **AIMMS Knowledge:** :doc:`109-deprecate-compound-sets-overview`

-.. note:: This document is actively updated during the staged deprecation.
-Your feedback is welcome and appreciated.

 ..
 OVERVIEW WOULD GO HERE